gauntface/web-push-book/src/_content/chapter-05/03-notification-behaviour.md

 ### Silent

-This option allows you to show a new notification but prevent the default behaviour of device vibration and sound.
+This option allows you to show a new notification but prevent the default behavior of device vibration, sound and turning on a devices display.

 This is ideal if your notification doesn't require immediate attention from the user.

 <% include('../../demo/web-app/notification-ui/notification-ui.js', 'silentNotification') %>

-// TODO: Test if this causes the screen to wake up.

-// TODO What happens if both renoty and silent are set?
+**Note:** If you define both *silent* and *renotify*, silent will take precedence.

 ### Requires Interaction